jakehanson/SSD_Listings_Survery/SSD Notes.md

 #### Nested Lists

+**Update: ** Turns out I don't really like nested checkboxes.
+I can use the earlier protoyping of something like Page 12 (mental disorders) to see how nested checkboxes work.
+Going forward, however, I would like to use a followup questions page instead.

 `$('input:checkbox')` will select all checkboxes on the page.
 I can use this to say if any checkbox is checked, then dispay the nested attributes.
 I'm leaning towards using the visible command, so how does that work?

 You can show and hide HTML elements using the jQuery `show()` and `hide()` methods.
 If the box is checked I can show or hide stuff.
 You can grab the element using jquery then hide or display it.
 But I will need the notion of a Parent element, since checking the parent element displays the child element.
 Nested elements are children of the parent elements.